yashap/parker/README.md

 - Docker Desktop
   - For your local platform, e.g. [Docker for Mac](https://docs.docker.com/desktop/install/mac-install/) for a Mac

-After this, you can try running `yarn post-sync && yarn format && yarn lint && yarn test && yarn dev` to ensure everything works.
+After this, you can try running `yarn post-sync && yarn generate && yarn format && yarn lint && yarn test && yarn dev` to ensure everything works.

 ## Dev Workflows